 NYC Mayor Eric Adams gets April 2025 trial date as his lawyers fight to get bribery charge tossed

+Ho said he’s confident the April 21, 2025, date will hold, “assuming nothing unexpected comes up.”

+At the same time, prosecutors said they still haven’t been able to crack a potentially crucial piece of evidence: Adams’ personal cellphone.
+According to his indictment, Adams changed his password just before giving the phone to authorities, then claimed he forgot it.

-The Democrat is fighting to throw out a bribery charge, one of five counts in a case that U.S. District Judge Dale E. Ho said will go to trial April 21, 2025, in the thick of Adams’ promised reelection campaign.
+Adams’ lawyers are fighting to throw out a bribery charge, one of five counts against the first-term Democrat.

-The mayor’s lawyers argued at a Manhattan federal court hearing that the bribery charge doesn’t meet the federal standard of a crime and is “insufficiently specific,” particularly after recent U.S. Supreme Court decisions redefined how it is prosecuted.
+They argued the charge doesn’t meet the U.S. Supreme Court’s recently narrowed threshold for the crime and shouldn’t apply to Adams because it involves allegations dating to before he became mayor.

-“The prosecutor for the United States had trouble defining what the ‘quo’ is here,” Adams’ lawyer John Bash argued, referring to the concept of a “quid pro quo,” a Latin phrase that essentially means “something for something.”
+“The prosecutor for the United States had trouble defining what the ‘quo’ is here,” Adams’ lawyer John Bash argued, referring a “quid pro quo,” a Latin phrase meaning “something for something.”

 Prosecutors countered that Adams’ lawyers were splitting hairs because, they allege, Adams was taking bribes and exerting influence while holding a prior elected office and as he anticipated becoming mayor.